francisco-simoes/genetically-trained-robots/README.md

 We explore the genetic algorithm in the context of a pathfinding problem: *given a virtual robot (at some position (x,y)) capable of receiving instructions ('move up', 'move down',...) to move in a 2D grid, what is the set of instructions we should feed it to make it reach the goal (x', y')?
 (We do not care if the path is the shortest or not).*
 Pathfinding problems like this are both interesting and useful, but there are many (better) ways to deal with them.
 Here we use the problem as a way to explore the genetic algorithm, and to see it in action in a geometrical and intuitive problem.
-I learned the conceptual framework behind the genetic algorith in [Norvig] (where the authors discuss how to solve the 8-queens problem in chess using this algorithm).
+The conceptual framework behind the genetic algorith can be found in [Norvig] (where the authors discuss how to solve the 8-queens problem in chess using this algorithm).

 ## Main steps of the project

 ### Our robots and grid

-Our robots must be at a certain position in the grid at all times, and be able to move up. down, left or right (on each step).
+Our robots must be at a certain position in the grid at all times, and be able to move up, down, left or right (on each step).
 I use a 10x10 grid, meaning that the maximum number of steps one could possibly need to reach one position from another is (10-1) x 2 = 18.
 Accordingly, the set of orders that the a robot must obey will be written as a string of length 18, each character being either 'u', 'd', 'l' or 'r', corresponding to the four directions we want the robot to move in.